tannmaycoding/Share-Market-Prices-v2/README.md

 The working:
 1. Has input fields for share name, start date, start month, start year, end date, end month, end year

-2. When you press Get Graph:
+2. When you press `Get Graph`:
    - Takes data of the share
    - Removing some columns to not plot
-  - Using streamlits st.line_chart to plot the dataframe
+   - Using streamlits `st.line_chart` to plot the dataframe

-3. When you press Download Prices:
+3. When you press `Download Prices`:
    - Takes the data
-  - Make another button Click Here To Download after doing all the fetching
+   - Make another button `Click Here To Download` after doing all the fetching
    - Clicking that button downloads the data